 Skipping a Pull Request ⚓

-Pull Requests are treated as (virtual) commits themselves, where the commit message is the title + description of the Pull Request.
-It is not the commit messages of the individual commits that make up the PR!
+Pull Requests are treated as (virtual) commits themselves, where the commit message is the title + description of the pull request.
+It is not the commit messages of the individual commits that make up the pull request!

 If you want to skip a pull request, you have to include the

-skip ci pattern from the Pull Request’s title or description.
-This should automatically trigger a new build with the latest commit, and all future commits of the PR will be built too (unless you add a
+skip ci pattern from the pull request’s title or description.
+This should automatically trigger a new build with the latest commit, and all future commits of the pull request will be built too (unless you add a

 skip ci pattern again).